samthebest/dump/sams-scala-tutorial/platonic-programming.md

 # Theorem - State Monism

-Given an infinitely fast processor and an infinite amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala).
+Given an infinitely fast processor and an infinite amount of memory, every program can be refactored to have at most 1 variable (i.e. `var` in Scala) while remaining functionally equivilant.
 By the above principles we should favour these programs.

 Theorem -